 YOUNG PEOPLE WHO ARE ALONE AND VULNERABLE

-Behind the official qualification of UFM (unaccompanied minors) hide young people.
+Behind the official qualification of UAM (unaccompanied foreign minors) hide young people.
 Far from their country of origin and without their parents, these children arrive in Belgium all alone.
 Most of them have had a long and difficult journey.
 “These young people are suffering and have experienced things that we cannot imagine.
-Learning to rebuild from all of this is far from simple,” comments Jonas Gretry, a youth worker in Liege.
+Learning to rebuild from all of this is far from simple,” comments Marjolaine Herbeto, manager of the Youth in Shelter structure in Liège.

 INDIVIDUALIZED PSYCHOSOCIAL SUPPORT